 - Timing: Detailed scheduling applications have the ability to schedule to the hour and the minute.

-- Update Frequency: This category of an application can be continually rerun (depending upon the procedure used, the hardware, the problem size, etc..) and will constantly update the production schedule.
-We will see a little further on why this capability is becoming more important due to the changes in how Marketing and Sales operate.
+- Update Frequency: This category of an application can be continually rerun (depending upon the procedure used, the hardware, the problem size, etc..) and will continuously update the production schedule.
+We will see a little further on why this capability is becoming more critical due to the changes in how Marketing and Sales operate.

 Detailed Scheduling + MRP?

 Now up to this point, I have described MRP as a process that is put in front of the detailed scheduling process.
 And that is true, but it is not exclusively right.
 This is because some of the production scheduling applications can also run MRP so that the procurement/material implications can be seen within the application, which is far more detailed and useful (for this purpose) than any ERP system.

 In this case, the application will tend to run MRP quite frequently when the MRP/ERP system is integrated correctly into the detailed scheduling system to the production schedule.
 The changes to the production schedule are then fed back to the MRP/ERP system, which then makes adjustments — although the modifications are at a higher level of aggregation.

 So, the production planning that is performed in the ERP system merely sets up the production scheduling system so it can go to work.
 And it does not just need a “little help” from the production scheduling system.
 The production scheduling system is far more complicated than what ERP MRP run is doing.

 There is a powerful tendency to oversimplify and to unify manufacturing environments conceptually.
 For whatever reason, when many people think of manufacturing, they think of a discrete production line.
 However, there is so much variety in manufacturing.
 This is cheese being mixed.
 Mixing operations are their specific type of scheduling problem (and they can be simple or complex).